HomeOfAviSynthPlusEvolution/DelogoHD/README.md

-    logofile           - lgd file, scanned by logoscan tool. logoname           - (optional) the name of the logo. (default = first found in file) start / end        - (optional) beginning / end of the logo, in frames. (default = 0 / -1) fadein / fadeout   - !
-NOT IMPLEMENTED YET ! (optional) fade in / out of the logo, in frames. (default = 0 / 0) left / top         - (optional) adjust logo position, in pixels. (default = 0 / 0)
+    logofile           - lgd file, scanned by logoscan tool. logoname           - (optional) the name of the logo. (default = first found in file) start / end        - (optional) beginning / end of the logo, in frames. (default = 0 / -1) fadein / fadeout   - (optional) fade in / out of the logo, in frames. (default = 0 / 0) left / top         - (optional) adjust logo position, in pixels. (default = 0 / 0)
     mono   (new)       - (optional) skip chroma, may work better with monochrome logo.
 Use at your own risk. (default = false) cutoff (new)       - (optional) zerofill logo pixels whose alpha (depth) of luma is below cutoff. (default = 0)